praxis/praxis/reference/traits.md

 layout: page
 title: Traits
 ---

-Traits are a way to register common DSL functionality across your entire API, and share them across different resource and action definitions.
+Traits are a way to register common functionality across your entire API, and apply them across different resource and action definitions.

 ## Declaring a Trait

-Define traits through the ApiDefinition singleton.
+Traits are defined and registered through the ApiDefinition singleton.
 A trait definition requires a name and a block of DSL elements.
-The block is not interpreted by the trait.
-It will only be interpreted when resources or actions `use` it.
+The block is used to instantiate an instance of the `Trait` class that is registered on the ApiDefinition singleton with the given name.

 {% highlight ruby %}
 Praxis::ApiDefinition.define do